GD&T - Advanced Applications

 Event Date(s):

-• Multiple feature patterns used to define a single datum & negative implications of using "non-functional" surfaces as datum features
+• Multiple feature patterns used to define a single datum, and negative implications of using “non-functional” surfaces as datum features

-• 3D analysis of composite position callouts in relationship to multiple hole patterns defined as single datums
+• 3D analysis of composite position callouts, in relationship to multiple-hole pattern defined as a single datum

 • Calculations for determining allowable position tolerance for floating and fixed fastener designs

-• Positioning holes and patterns of holes at "zero tolerance" for optimizing manufacturability and critical cost reductions
+• Positioning holes and pattern of holes at “zero tolerance” for optimizing manufacturability and critical cost reductions

-• Positioning functional coaxial cylinders from independent datum features vs. to each other and defined as compound datum features
+• Positioning coaxial cylinders from independent datum features -vs- to each other and defined as compound datum features

 • Boundary principles used with profile for non-cylindrical shapes